 Becoming Your “Higher Self”: Moral Conversion Series #4

 An effective way of moving from the slavery of vice to the freedom of virtue comes from recent psychology.
 Your brain consists of both a conscious mind and a subconscious mind.
 Within your subconscious mind there are two selves as referred to in previous posts – the higher self and the lower self.
 The higher self is guided by love and reason and the lower self is motivated by desire for pleasure, power, etc..
 Because of our fallen nature we incline towards the lower self.
 However, if through the regular practice of virtue one builds up the higher self, then in times of temptation one will feel an aversion towards sin instead of an inclination to it.
+This will help us increase in moral efficacy, the ability to succeed in specific moral situations and achieve our moral goals.

 Recent psychology offers some helpful techniques on reinforcing the higher self towards virtue.
 Lou Tice, founder of the Pacific Institute, popularized studies on self- efficacy written by Stanford psychologist, Dr. Albert Bandura.
 These studies show how one can direct the subconscious towards self-efficacy, which Bandura defines as “one’s belief in one’s ability to succeed in specific situations or accomplish a task”.
 This post will offer some practical methods to apply Bandura’s methods to the realm of morality.